 2. Use Your Knowledge Immediately

 Here’s the good news: you don’t have to wait to complete an education program in Integrative and Functional Medicine to start bringing the value of this movement to your patients.
 I’ve spoken to many candidates who were able to start using their training immediately, even in a conventional setting.
-Once empowered with life-changing information about Functional Medicine, it’s possible to play a significant role in transforming health – right in your own back yard.
-I’ve seen primary care providers and specialists bring the benefits of Functional Medicine to conventional medicine in brilliant ways.
+Once empowered with life-changing information about Personalized Medicine, it’s possible to play a significant role in transforming health – right in your own back yard.
+I’ve seen primary care providers and specialists bring the benefits of Personalized Medicine to conventional medicine in brilliant ways.
 You can read about some of those examples here.

 I’ve also noticed that a large majority of the clients I recruit for are open to candidates who have just started training in the field, as long as the passion and dedication are there.
 Especially in a field that is still gaining traction, the motto is often “hire character and train skill.”
 They’re aware that skills and knowledge can be taught, whereas initiative, character, personality, and emotional intelligence cannot.